Table of Contents

-In our data-rich age, understanding how to analyze and extract true meaning from the digital insights available to our business is one of the primary drivers of success.
+In our data-rich age, understanding how to analyze and extract true meaning from our business’s digital insights is one of the primary drivers of success.

 With so much data and so little time, knowing how to collect, curate, organize, and make sense of all of this potentially business-boosting information can be a minefield – but online data analysis is the solution.

-To help you understand the potential of analysis, the meaning, and how you can use it to enhance your business practices, we will answer a host of important analytical questions.
-Not only will we explore data analysis methods and techniques, but we’ll also look at different types of data analysis while demonstrating how to perform analysis in the real world with a 15-step blueprint for success.
+To put all of that into perspective, we will answer a host of important analytical questions, explore analytical methods and techniques, while demonstrating how to perform analysis in the real world with a 17-step blueprint for success.

 What Is Data Analysis?

 Data analysis is the process of collecting, modeling, and analyzing data using various statistical and logical methods and techniques.
 Businesses rely on analytics processes and tools to extract insights that support strategic and operational decision-making.

 All these various methods are largely based on two core areas: quantitative and qualitative research.

 To explain the key differences between qualitative and quantitative research, here’s a video for your viewing pleasure:

 Gaining a better understanding of different techniques and methods in quantitative research as well as qualitative insights will give your analyzing efforts a more clearly defined direction, so it’s worth taking the time to allow this particular knowledge to sink in.
 Additionally, you will be able to create a comprehensive analytical report that will skyrocket your analysis.

 Apart from qualitative and quantitative categories, there are also other types of data that you should be aware of before dividing into complex data analysis processes.
 These categories include: